szcompressor/DeepSZ/README.md

 - Note that if you enable NCCL (USE_NCCL := 1), please add your NCCL library path to both LIBRARY_DIRS (in Makefile.config) and LD_LIBRARY_PATH.

-- Compile and Install Caffe/PyCaffe
+- Compile and Install Caffe/PyCaffe:
 ```
 make all -j 4
 make pycaffe
 ```

-- Install PyCaffe's dependencies
+- Install PyCaffe's dependency:
 ```
 pip install scikit-image
 ```

 ## Test PyCaffe
-- Please put your caffe/python path into your PYTHONPATH accordingly, e.g.,
+- Please put your caffe/python path into your PYTHONPATH accordingly, e.g.:
 ```
 export PYTHONPATH=$PYTHONPATH:/home/07418/sianjin/caffe/python
 ```

-- Then, launch Python and “import caffe”, if no error reports, PyCaffe is working!
+- Then, please try “import caffe” in Python; if no error is reported, PyCaffe is working!!

 ## Run DeepSZ